-This natural wonder attracts international divers, researchers and journalists to dive and snorkel to experience the aggregation from May to August which is unique in the world to Whyalla.
+This natural wonder attracts international film crews, renowned underwater photographers, divers, researchers and journalists to dive and snorkel to experience the aggregation from May to August which is unique in the world to Whyalla.

 Giant Cuttlefish and many species of fish and sea creatures abound in the unique marine habitat off the coast of Whyalla